lvl7wizard/lvl7wizard/README.md

 Hey!
-Welcome to my Github page.
+Welcome to my GitHub page.

-I've recently completed a software development course where I learnt the fundamentals of frontend and backend development.
-I'm currently looking for employment oppurtunities where I can utilise what I've learnt and continue along the learning journey.
+Check out my [portfolio site]((https://dave-judge-portfolio.netlify.app/)) for more information about me, my learning journey, and information/links to my latest projects.